The Army-Navy game this year, scheduled for Dec. 12 in Philadelphia, will be like no other contest since the rivalry began in 1890.

-For now, each team still has games including high-profile non-league matchups on their slate.
+For now, each team still has games, including high-profile nonleague matchups, on their slate.
 Army, for instance, is set to play Rice and Oklahoma.
 Navy has a game still scheduled against Notre Dame.
-Decisions about those games remain pending – but are in jeopardy.
+Decisions about those games remain pending, but the games are in jeopardy.

 Philly just banned large gatherings through February

-Assuming the game goes off as scheduled – that’s still the plan for now, despite Philly just this week banning most large-scale events through the end of February – it is likely to have no spectators or at most a limited number of spectators due to ongoing COVID-19 restrictions.
+Assuming the Army-Navy game goes off as scheduled — that’s still the plan for now, despite Philly just this week banning most large-scale events through the end of February — it is likely to have no spectators, or at most, a limited number of spectators, due to ongoing COVID-19 restrictions.

-Since the beginning, the rivalry has not played out on the gridiron just ten times, including during the last global pandemic, the 1918 Spanish Flu.
+Since the beginning, the rivalry has not played out on the gridiron just 10 times, including during the last global pandemic, the 1918 Spanish Flu.

-The game was also notably called off for four years in the 1890s when an admiral and a general had a kerfuffle which nearly ended in a duel.
+The game was also notably called off for four years in the 1890s when an admiral and a general had a kerfuffle that nearly ended in a duel.